Zamiell/stardew-valley/Min-Max_Guide.md

 * Water.
 * Retrieve the upgrade pickaxe at some point.
 * Mine/fish until 2 AM, then pass out.
+* At the end of day 7, you should get:
+  * Fishing 6 --> 7

 ### Spring 12